inchmeal/inchmeal.github.io/app/_posts/opinions/2016-06-07-hiring-in-software-industry.markdown

 can *fill* in the gaps.
 In need one should be able to take a deep dive to find new solutions or enhance the existing ones.

 In general, a candidate is required to solve the problem in front of one or more interviewers in the company premises.
-An apprehensive candidate may not be able to *think loudly* under the seemlingly intrusive presence of the interviewer.
+An apprehensive candidate may not be able to *think loudly* under the seemingly intrusive presence of the interviewer.
 Also the unfamiliar environment of the company may appear obtrusive and aids to the pressure.
 Companies like four-square are coming with innovative ways like [*home-work problems*][four-square-hw] for mitigating such pressure.

 The ubiquitous availability of the solutions have raised the bars of the problems.
 To assess a candidate, it is desirable to see how she performs on problems that she has